-If you or a loved one has contracted a disease or ailment from asbestos exposure, you may be eligible to file a claim.
-Contact Kovacich Snipes Johnson, P.C. to speak with a Montana asbestos & environmental claims attorney about possible compensation.
+If you or a loved one has contracted a disease such as mesothelioma or ailment from asbestos exposure, you may be eligible to file a claim.
+Contact Kovacich Snipes Johnson, P.C. to speak with a Montana asbestos, mesothelioma, & environmental claims attorney about possible compensation.
 Between 1999 and 2013, researchers estimated asbestos killed 12,000 to 15,000 Americans per year.
 Manufacturers and construction companies have significantly reduced asbestos use in recent years, but the hazardous effects of previous exposure are still harming people across the country.

 What Is Asbestos?